 Batura I is the highest mountain in the Batura Muztagh, the westernmost sub-range of the Karakoram.
 The Hunza Valley forms the eastern boundary of the range which extends west as far as the Hindu Kush and Hindu Raj.
 The range is relatively accessible as the Karakoram Highway runs up the Hunza Valley.
 Some of the highest peaks in the Karakoram outside of the Baltoro region are found here and the 56km long Batura Glacier is the fourth longest in the Karakoram.

 An Anglo-German expedition was the first to attempt Batura I from the Batura Valley in 1959, when five climbers died high on the northern slopes of the mountain.
 All subsequent attempts were from the south.
 The summit was first reached by Germans Hubert Bleicher and Herbert Oberhofer in 1976, climbing the South Face from the Baltar Valley.
 An Austrian expedition summited in 1983, climbing from the Muchuhar Valley to join the South Face route.
 The Muchuhar route was climbed by a Polish-German expedition in 1988.
-An Anglo-New Zealand team made the first alpine-style ascent of Batura in 1996 by the Muchuhar route (photos on this page).
+An international team made the first alpine-style ascent of Batura in 1996 by the Muchuhar route.
 Finally, three Japanese climbers died in an avalanche high on the Muchuhar route in 1999.

 Batura consists of six separate summits according to mapmaker Jerzy Wala (see route photo and caption) or four summits according to Wikipedia.
 These summits form a crest known as the Batura Wall.
 In its entirety this crest extends over 35km without dropping below 6100m.
 Some of the peaks along the crest are as follows: